-Pharmacy technicians might work in department stores, grocery stores, or general merchandise stores, but the majority work at pharmacies, drug stores, and in hospitals.
+Pharmacy technicians work in department stores, grocery stores and general merchandise stores, but the majority work at pharmacies, drug stores and hospitals.
 Unlike pharmacists, pharmacy technicians are not the sole dispensers of medication.
-They mostly assist in measuring, mixing, counting, and labeling dosages of medications, according to the Bureau of Labor Statistics (BLS).
+They mostly assist in measuring, mixing, counting and labeling dosages of medications.
 Also, pharmacy technicians don’t typically advise patients on proper medication dosages and side effects, the way a pharmacist might.

-Attending a postsecondary education program with an emphasis in pharmacy technology is helpful, but not required.
-These programs are found in vocational schools and community colleges and usually last one year or less.
-They might highlight mathematics commonly applied in pharmacies and help to familiarize students with the names, uses, and doses of medications.
+Attending a postsecondary education program with an emphasis in pharmacy technology is helpful but not required.
+Vocational schools and community colleges offer these programs, which usually last one year or less.
+They might teach mathematics commonly applied in pharmacies and help familiarize students with the names, uses and doses of medications.
 Best practices for dispensing medications as well as pharmacy law and ethics will also be covered.
-Some training programs even include internships that allow students to obtain hands-on experience.
+Some training programs include internships that allow students to obtain hands-on experience.

-There are several avenues job-seeking pharmacy technicians can take.
-“First of all there’s advanced certification programs, some of which our association offers, where a technician can get specialized in different areas and go into specialized practice areas,” Johnston says.
-Students contemplating pharmacy school should consider part-time careers as technicians.
-“Before they commit to a six-year college education program, it’s always a great opportunity to get some experience and make sure that is a career path that you are interested,” he says.
+There are several avenues job-seeking pharmacy technicians can take, including advanced certification programs for technicians who want to specialize in an area, such as drug therapy, pharmacy law or medical distribution.
+Johnston says students contemplating pharmacy school should consider part-time careers as technicians.
+“Before they commit to a six-year college education program, it’s always a great opportunity to get some experience and make sure that is a career path that you are interested [in],” he says.
 “And it also provides a great job while you’re in school, so you’re studying and learning that material in a practical setting as well.”